risk-first/website/Risk-First-Diagrams.md

 ![Refactoring](images/generated/summary/action.png)

 In the middle, we see the actions you could take against the risk.
-So for the problem of an unweildy codebase we could try and reduce the size of our codebase with some refactoring, or alternatively,  replace the whole codebase with a commercial or open-source library.
+So for the problem of an unwieldy codebase we could try and reduce the size of our codebase with some refactoring, or alternatively,  replace the whole codebase with a commercial or open-source library.

 ## On The Right